Deathraymind/obsidian/pages/Java Notes.md

 - Math Class
 	- this is a class with a bunch of math methodes
 		- Math.round
-		- Math.ceil this prints the smallest intager that is equal too or gr
+		- Math.ceil this prints the smallest integer that is equal too or greater than the provided number -